HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Account for each & every expense involved during your study tenure, however minor or major they might be.

-Account for all your personal savings and any allowances that you might be receiving during your study tenure.
+Account for all your savings and allowances you might receive during your study tenure.

-Compare both the figures and arrive at a realistic amount that you will need in debt.
+Compare both the figures and decide a realistic amount you will need in debt.

 Plan your Re-payment schedule before sitting for placements

-Once you have an idea about the amount and the number of installments that you need to make to clear off your debt, it will give you an idea of what your earning capacity should be after you graduate.
+Once you have an idea about the amount and the number of installments that you need to make to clear off your debt, you will have an idea of what your earning capacity should be after you graduate.

 EDUCATION LOANS CHECKLIST